 Under various pieces of federal legislation, the United States Congress has stipulated that its responsibility is to ensure that educational programs for all American Indian students and adults meet specific criteria.
 These programs should (a) focus on high-quality, internationally competitive content and performance standards and (b) reinforce the Indian culture and the Indian community.

-The North Dakota Department of Public Instruction (NDDPI), Office of Indian/Multicultural Education and the North Dakota Indian Affairs Commission cordially invite you to join us for our 10th Annual North Dakota Indian Education Summit (NDIES) on July 18 & 19, 2024, at the ND State Capitol building in Bismarck ND.
+The North Dakota Department of Public Instruction (NDDPI), Office of Indian/Multicultural Education and the North Dakota Indian Affairs Commission are excited to host our 11th Annual North Dakota Indian Education Summit (NDIES) on July 17 & 18, 2025, at the ND State Capitol building in Bismarck ND.

 The Indian Education Summit is designed to provide professional development and education on best practices in Indian education and is open to all ND educators.

-The event will include two full days of dynamic keynotes, educational breakout sessions, cultural presentations, breakfast, lunch, snacks, beverages, product vendor and informational booths, handouts/resource materials, valuable door prizes, and great networking opportunities.
+The event will include two full days of dynamic keynotes, educational breakout sessions, cultural presentations, breakfast, lunch, snacks, beverages, product vendors, informational booths, handouts/resource materials, valuable door prizes, and great networking opportunities.

 If you have any questions please contact the Indian Education Office.

-If you or your business would like to sponsor the 2024 ND Indian Education Summit, 10th Anniversary Celebration, at any level through monetary donations or door prize donations, please contact the Indian Education Office.
+If you or your business would like to sponsor the 11th annual ND Indian Education Summit in July 2025, at any level through monetary donations or door prize donations, please contact the Indian Education Office.

 The generous 2024 event sponsors include: